kerig-it/node-sanitiser/README.md

 npm test
 ```

-This will run a test of the package.
+This will run a test of the package, logging the original and a sanitised version of all path names from `test/paths`, as well as stats of the process at the end.

 ## Support